ChenNyaru/Spotlight-like-Alfred-Theme/README.md

 # Spotlight-like Alfred Theme
-A theme that looks like macOS Spotlight
+The Alfred theme that looks like macOS Spotlight

 ## Light Version